PWA Examples

 Connectedly woke is a family run and founded business.
 Sarah Corrigan (founder) struggled to get her business noticed by others after trying all social media platforms she realised the best way to get her business out there was to WEAR IT.

-Sarah sat down with her daughter Charlotte Corrigan (CEO) and pitched the idea of creating QR codes that linked directly to social media and all things YOU.
+Sarah sat down with her daughter Sarah Corrigan (CEO) and pitched the idea of creating QR codes that linked directly to social media and all things YOU.

 Together they turned the dream into a reality and came up with CONNECTEDLY WOKE.
 This sprouted off into a business of its own.
 Why wouldn’t we use this brilliant idea to help you elevate your business or better yet YOURSELF…